junzis/atdelay/README.md

-# Air-traffic-delays-prediction-model
+# Air Traffic Delays Prediction Model

 This project was made as part of the Capstone Project (TI3150TU) of the minor Engineering with AI at Delft University of Technology.

-(Dec 2021 - Jan 2022)
+Dec 2021 - Jan 2022

 ## Contributors
-The following people contributed to the project:
+The following people contributed to the project as part of Capstone:

 * Constantinos Aristodemou @ConstantinosAr
 * Vlad Buzetelu @vladbuzetelu